rururu/rete4frames/README.md

 For further information see [Documentation] (https://github.com/rururu/rete4frames/blob/master/doc/intro.md)

+To get this functionality in ClojureScript see [cljs-rete4f] (https://github.com/rururu/cljs-rete4f)

 Copyright and license
 ----

-Copyright © 2014 Ruslan Sorokin.
+Copyright © 2014-2016 Ruslan Sorokin.

 Licensed under the EPL (see the file epl.html).